villez/rbcal/README.md

  * options to customize color output or turn it off completely
  * other output formatting options, e.g. specifying the number of columns, suppressing week number display, ...
  * option to turn off highlighting holidays etc.
- * making the configuration file format and parsing more robust, e.g. verifying that end-of-line # comments work in all combinations, etc.
+ * making the configuration file format and parsing more robust, e.g. making sure end-of-line "#" comments work in all cases
+ * if add more command-line options: separate configuration files for the options and for the highlighted dates?
- * supporting holidays for other countries than Finland and making it configurable through options or the configuration file; not likely to happen anytime soon, as would basically need external library support - not really interested in investing the time to figure out calendar rules for other countries myself
+ * supporting holidays for other countries than Finland - not likely to happen

 ## Copyright & License